 I ordered Abacha and my friend ordered pounded yam and vegetable soup.
 And then I ordered Nkwobi to go.

 Things to note, you had to order your sides separately.
 Basically, my friend had to order goat meat separately.
 My Abacha was good.
 I had to answer questions about Abacha and what it was from my friend.
 And my abacha came with zero “encouragement”, zero “motivation”.
 I had to pick out my friend’s dry fish and munch.
 I didn’t know you had to order sides separately.
+Sorry, I didn’t know I was going to do this review until halfway through my food.
+So no full pictures.
+Sorry.

 Then there was the bottle of water we did not ask for which the waiter gave us.
 A confused order perhaps.
 But still.
 I’d ordered the abacha as a starter but in the end, it was starter, main course and dessert.
 I have a tendency to overestimate my appetite.
 Adaeze can tell you.
 We had fresh juice, as the waiter called it.
 He did not make a distinction as to what the fruit was but, come close 😳 it was pineapple juice with lots of foam.
 You’re welcome.
-The prices were very very fair, except I just noticed that the price of the goat meats was more than the price of the soup.
+The prices were fair, except I just noticed that the price of the goat meats was more than the price of the soup.
 Lol.

 Everything considered, including the 10 minute power outage, I give the place a 3.5/5 star rating.